 Waste management is required to make nearly as drastic a reduction in emissions—92% by 2050, and 47% over the next nine years.
 This will be accomplished by the plans laid out in the National Waste Strategy: bringing the landfilling rate down to 20% by 2030 from its current 80%, recycling 54% of waste, and keeping organic waste out of landfills.
 It is this last goal that has the largest potential for climate impact, as food and yard waste releases methane when it is disposed of in landfills.
 To underline this point, Israel has also joined the Global Methane Pledge, which will be formally launched at COP26.

 The Role of Sustainable Innovation

 Known as the Startup Nation, Israel has no shortage of cleantech innovators.
 Israeli ingenuity has led to advances in every field from drip irrigation to renewable energy.
 If necessity is the mother of invention, then the climate emergency generates countless opportunities for novel solutions that can play a part in meeting the world’s climate goals.

-To date, UBQ is the only Israeli company in the Race to Zero, a UN-led coalition of organizations who have made a net-zero commitment.
-But we know that there are many other companies who care deeply about leaving a healthy planet for the generations to come.
+To date, UBQ is the only Israeli company in the Race to Zero, a UN-led coalition of organizations that have made a net-zero commitment.
+But we know that many other companies care deeply about leaving a healthy planet for the generations to come.
 We welcome our compatriots to help us develop a community of like-minded entrepreneurs who are dedicated to solving humanity’s most pressing problems.

 Join us in the Race to Zero.

-You can also follow us on Twitter for live updates from COP26 climate summit.
+You can also follow us on Twitter for live updates from the COP26 climate summit.